Do you want to set a maximum number of tags for WordPress posts?

 This will display a maximum of 5 tags per post.
 To show a different number of tags, simply change the number 5 to anything you want.

-When you are ready to make the code live, you must scroll to the top of the screen and click on the ‘Inactive’ toggle so it changes to ‘Active’.
+When you’re ready to make the code live, just scroll to the top of the screen and click on the ‘Inactive’ toggle so it changes to ‘Active’.

 Finally, simply click on ‘Save Snippet’ to make the snippet live.